martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 implementations will rely on their PKI libraries to perform certificate selection using these certificate extension OIDs.

-## The CERTIFICATE_PROOF Frame {#http-cert-proof}
+## The CERTIFICATE Frame {#http-cert}

-The `CERTIFICATE_PROOF` frame provides a exported authenticator message from the TLS layer that provides a chain of certificates, associated extensions and proves possession of the private key corresponding to the end-entity certificate.
+The `CERTIFICATE` frame provides a exported authenticator message ([I-D.sullivan-tls-exported-authenticators]) from the TLS layer that provides a chain of certificates, associated extensions and proves possession of the private key corresponding to the end-entity certificate.

-The `CERTIFICATE_PROOF` frame defines one flag:
+The `CERTIFICATE` frame defines one flag:

 AUTOMATIC_USE (0x01):
 : Indicates that the certificate can be used automatically on future requests.

 ~~~~~~~~~~~~
   0                   1                   2                   3
   0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
  +-------------------------------+-------------------------------+
- |  Cert-ID (8)  |         Exported Authenticator(*)...
+ |  Cert-ID (8)  |         Exported Authenticator (*)          ...
  +---------------------------------------------------------------+

 ~~~~~~~~~~~~~~~
-{: #fig-proof-frame title="CERTIFICATE_PROOF frame payload"}
+{: #fig-proof-frame title="CERTIFICATE frame payload"}

-The `CERTIFICATE_PROOF` frame (0xFRAME-TBD4) contains an
-`Exported Authenticator` field which corresponds to the value returned from the TLS connection exported authenticator API when provided with a certificate, a valid certificate chain for the connection and associated extensions (OCSP, SCT, etc.), and a connection-unique 8-byte certificate_request_context value.
+The `CERTIFICATE` frame (0xFRAME-TBD4) contains an `Exported Authenticator` field which corresponds to the value returned from the TLS connection exported authenticator API when provided with a certificate, a valid certificate chain for the connection and associated extensions (OCSP, SCT, etc.), and a connection-unique 8-byte certificate_request_context value.

 If the `AUTOMATIC_USE` flag is set, the recipient MAY omit sending `CERTIFICATE_NEEDED` frames on future streams which would require a similar certificate and use the referenced certificate for authentication without further notice to the holder.
 This behavior is optional, and receipt of a `CERTIFICATE_NEEDED` frame does not imply that previously-presented certificates were unacceptable, even if `AUTOMATIC_USE` was set.
-Servers MUST set the `AUTOMATIC_USE` flag when sending a `CERTIFICATE_PROOF` frame.
+Servers MUST set the `AUTOMATIC_USE` flag when sending a `CERTIFICATE` frame.
 A server MUST NOT send certificates for origins which it is not prepared to service on the current connection.

-Upon recieving a CERTIFICATE_PROOF frame, the reciever may validate the Exported Authenticator value by using the exported authenticator API.
-This return either an error indicating that the message was invalid, or the certificate chain and extensions used to create the message.
+Upon recieving a CERTIFICATE frame, the reciever may validate the Exported Authenticator value by using the exported authenticator API.
+This returns either an error indicating that the message was invalid, or the certificate chain and extensions used to create the message.

+It is possible that a large certificate chain might be too large to fit in a single HTTP/2 frame (see [RFC7540] section 4.2).
+Senders unable to transfer a requested certificate due to the recipient's `SETTINGS_MAX_FRAME_SIZE` value SHOULD terminate affected streams with `CERTIFICATE_TOO_LARGE`.

+The `CERTIFICATE` frame MUST be sent on stream zero.
+A `CERTIFICATE` frame received on any other stream MUST be rejected with a stream error of type `PROTOCOL_ERROR`.

 # Indicating failures during HTTP-Layer Certificate Authentication {#errors}